B2B2C

 Design decisions

-The agent shares their digital card to prospects.
-The client quotes and purchases insurance from the embedded quote tool, and the lead is captured in the lead tracking dashboard, giving the agent full visibility into the sales pipeline.
+System overview: The agent shares their digital card to prospects.
+The client quotes and purchases insurance from the embedded quote tool.
+The lead is captured in the lead tracking dashboard, giving the agent full visibility into the sales pipeline.

 a. the agent profile